freenandes/topo-da-mente/content/index.md

 I mostly write notes about:
 - #design practice and inspirations,
 - #music I find out there to listen,
+	- a lot of #experimental stuff,
+	- and #cover_art that fascinates me;
 - things I #bookmark from the web,
 - and more topics to explore!